Code-Morth/Generador-de-clases-Tailwind-Electron/README.md

 This application is used to generate Tailwind classes from React code or specifically where **ClassName** is used, as this is the filter used by the program to extract all existing classes in your code.

+For now, I have only tested it on Windows.
+I'm not sure if the build will work correctly on other operating systems.

 # Installation Methods

 There are 2 ways to use this program, one is simply by downloading the portable **.exe** and running it, which is the fastest, easiest, and simplest way.